BINF-6310L-8310L-Spring25/Problem_Set_07_distribution_fit/README.md

 5. Use the ```fitdist``` function to test and save the fit for the gamma "gamma" distribution
 6. Display the fit of these three models using the ```denscomp``` function
 7. Compare the AIC of the three models using the ```gofstat``` function

+## Question 1
-8. Which model has the best fit?
+Which model has the best fit?

 ### Part 3 - Testing the first 500 genes for best fit distribution